Social Web privacy: A new kind of social contract we’re all signed onto

 The difference between my old landline and book examples and today’s media and communications environment is the speed at which we communicate and socialize and the speed at which new technologies and products become available (the latter are digital, so they can be made available to all users simultaneously and globally within seconds).
 So we need to think carefully and a lot – in proportion to the speed of technological change, I’d say.

 Who needs to think carefully and a lot?
-Everybody involved, together, not in silos – users, companies, educators, policymakers.
-But let’s just consider the two most important stakeholders, which – in the current new user-driven media environment – are really parties to a new, global social contract that’s emerging right now, one that I think Secretary of State Hillary Clinton spoke to in her “21st-Century Statecraft” speech early this year.
+Everybody involved, together, not in silos – users, companies, educators/advocates, policymakers.
+But let’s just consider two key stakeholders, which – in the current new user-driven media environment – are really parties to a new, global social contract brought about by the media shift (or shift to multi-directional, increasingly user-driven media), the social contract to which I think Secretary of State Hillary Clinton eluded in her “21st-Century Statecraft” speech early this year.
 Those two parties are:

-- Users, we don’t need to become conspiracy theorists, but we need to be serious about paying attention to our privacy settings – and go over them each time our favorite social tools announce a new social feature (such as Facebook’s just-announced new Like button and Instant Personalization).
+- Users, we don’t need to become conspiracy theorists, but we need to be serious about paying attention to privacy settings – and go over them each time a favorite social tools announce a new social feature (such as Facebook’s just-announced new Like button and Instant Personalization).
 Consumer awareness and self-protection are essential to exercising our power in a user-driven or participatory media environment.
+Setting privacy settings are only the start of exercising our powers.

 Parents and teachers, kids know they don’t want others to have power over them.
 Help them see that that’s what privacy settings are about – having control over their own information and public image.
 When it’s put this way, they know they don’t want to let peers, companies, or anyone else do whatever they want with their info, reputations, and digital creations.
 You can help them see a) that it’s reciprocal: their friends feel the same way – privacy and safety are necessarily collaborative in this media environment (see this); and b) that honoring this new reality is protective to all concerned – oneself, one’s friends, one’s community, and ultimately society.
 It’s all interconnected and interdependent now.
 Mindful, collaborative behavior is baseline online and cellphone safety as well as privacy (see “Social norming: *So* key to online safety” and “From users to citizens”).